lf-edge/ekuiper/docs/en_US/concepts/ekuiper.md

 LF Edge eKuiper is an edge lightweight IoT data analytics and stream processing engine.
 It is a universal edge computing service or middleware designed for resource constrained edge gateways or devices.

-eKuiper is written by Go.
+eKuiper is written in Go.
 The architecture of eKuiper is as below:

 ![arch](../resources/arch.png)